ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 ### Classic editor

-Classic editor is what most users traditionally learnt to associate with a rich text editor &mdash; a toolbar with an editing area placed in a specific position on the page, usually as a part of a form that you use to submit some content to the server.
+Classic editor is what most users traditionally learnt to associate with a rich-text editor &mdash; a toolbar with an editing area placed in a specific position on the page, usually as a part of a form that you use to submit some content to the server.

 During its initialization the editor hides the used editable element on the page and renders "instead" of it.
 This is why it is usually used to replace `<textarea>` elements.